siavava/portfolio/PURESCRIPT.md

 utils, composables (including the metrics network stack), all five pinia store cores, the metrics plugin wiring, route middleware, the nitro route cores, and the SFC script logic component by component.
-Behavior is pinned by an 858-case golden diff (`bun run purs:check`), `nuxi typecheck`, and byte-parity checks on the server routes.
+Behavior is pinned by a unit-test suite of cases recorded from the original TypeScript (`bun run purs:check`), `nuxi typecheck`, and byte-parity checks on the server routes.

 ## Layout — the Nuxt structure, operating in PureScript